 A fusion of the arts

 The Folkwang University of the Arts is the central place for artistic training in music, theatre, dance, design and academic studies.
 In line with the Folkwang idea of the cross-disciplinary interaction of the arts, a plurality of different art forms and disciplines have been united under one roof here since 1927.
 Folkwangers from the photography, communication design and industrial design programs have been re-included as of 2007.
-Today there are Folkwang locations in Essen, Duisburg, Bochum and Dortmund.
+Today there are Folkwang campus and venues in Essen, Duisburg, Bochum and Dortmund.

 Folkwang as a brand name